Jack R. Weber

 Jack Weber is professor emeritus at the Darden School of Business at the University of Virginia in Charlottesville, where he taught executive leadership and strategic change management for some 30 years.
 He was a co-architect (with Dr. Carol Weber) of numerous innovative residential executive development programs, including Leadership for Extraordinary Performance and Creating the Future: The Challenge of Transformational Leadership, which were rated by Financial Times and The Wall Street Journal among the top senior management programs in the world.

-In the MBA program, Professor Weber served as course head of numerous celebrated courses in leadership, change and organizational behavior, and designed and co-led the first global leadership experience for MBAs with Dean John Rosenblum.
+In the MBA program, Professor Weber served as course head of numerous celebrated courses in leadership, change and organizational behavior, and designed and co-led the first global leadership experience for MBAs.

 Weber’s other academic credits include professorships at the Amos Tuck Graduate School of Business at Dartmouth College and the International Management Development Institute (IMD) in Lausanne, Switzerland.
 While at IMD, Jack authored a book on European executives, General Managers in Action (IMEDE), and is co-author of Managerial Literacy: What Managers Must Know to Succeed (Dow Jones-Irwin).
 He also served as co-editor of the Journal of International Leadership Education.